 - Brake the cashews roughly in a morsel or with a meat tenderizer (in a ziplock bag) and throw them in the saucepan, let them fry for a couple of minutes then add one can (400 ml) of pureed tomatoes.
 Turn the heat off and blend everything carefully with your hand blender (you can also use a standing blender, of course, here you may need to add some water).
 Add water if it is too thick and not easy to mix.

-- Turn the heat under the saucepan back on and add 1,5 teaspoons of coriander powder, 1/4 teaspoon of chilli powder, 1/2 teaspoon of turmeric and one teaspoon of salt.
+- Turn the heat under the saucepan back on and add 1,5 teaspoons of coriander powder, 1/4 teaspoon of chili powder, 1/2 teaspoon of turmeric and one teaspoon of salt.

-Thanks to Payal Thakurani, who introduced me to the Indian kitchen and keeps inspiring me with her recipes on her book Curries for the Soul.
+Thanks to Payal Thakurani, who introduced me to the Indian kitchen and keeps inspiring me with her recipes on her cookbook Curries for the Soul.

 Check out all of my Indian recipes here on the blog, from curries to sweets, you will be able to make your own Indian feast!